White Tigers (gang): Chris Chin

+Ah Kin

+Ah Kin is Chris Chin's brother and who admitted that Lobster had collected a red packet full of money at a new night club in the Dragon's territory named the Fa Chung Fa.
+Breaking the truce that Elmhurst was for the Green Dragons and that Flushing was for the White Tigers.

 Wei Hung Lee

-Wei Hung Lee arrested on June 2, 1993 for immigrant smuggling.
+Wei Hung Lee arrested on June 2, 1993, for immigrant smuggling.
 He was 32 years old.

 David Lien

-David (Lobster) Lien, whose nickname refers to one of his favorite dishes, arrested at a grocery store on Elizabeth Street in Chinatown that is run by his family on June 2, 1993.
+David (Lobster) Lien, whose nickname refers to one of his favorite dishes, arrested at a grocery store on Elizabeth Street in Chinatown, that is run by his family, on June 2, 1993.
 Charged with murder, arson and racketeering activity over a five-year period.

 Edwin Arroyo

 Edwin (Lumpy) Arroyo, named for a piece of flesh between two scars on his forehead, was arrested from the Edgecombe Correctional Facility on 163d Street in the Bronx, where he is on a work release program on June 2, 1993.
 He was charged with murder, arson and racketeering activity over a five-year period.

 Ruan Jian Wei

-Ruan Jian Wei, was arrested at his residence on Henry Street in Chinatown on June 2 1993.
+Ruan Jian Wei was arrested at his residence on Henry Street in Chinatown on June 2, 1993.
 He was also be arrested with the other gang members be charged with murder, arson and racketeering activity over a five-year period.